shopware/shopware/UPGRADE-6.2.md

     * Added `sw-product-cross-selling-assignment` component

 * CustomFields are now sorted naturally when custom position is used with customFieldPosition (for example 1,9,10 instead of 1,10,9)
+* The id of checkbox and switch fields are now unique.
+Therefore you have to update your selectors if you want to get the fields by id.
+This was an important change, because every checkbox and switch field has the same id.
+This causes problems when you click on the corresponding label.

 Storefront
 ----------